 - Updates and replacements to the stormwater and servicing system

-During construction, the south side of the park will remain closed to the public and will be completely fenced off.
-Construction will take place over two years (2021 and 2022).
-The south side of the park, including four sports fields, and the tennis/pickleball and basketball court resurfacing will be the focus for 2021 construction, along with tree planting, some irrigation, and the beginning stages of court lighting.
+Construction will take place in 2021 and 2022.
+The south side of the park, including the renewal of 4 sports fields, and the resurfacing of the tennis, pickleball and basketball courts was the focus for 2021 construction.
+Also in 2021, construction included tree planting, some irrigation, and the beginning stages of court lighting.

 Additionally, residents living nearby may experience increased noise levels and traffic.
 We are continuing to abide by the Community Standards Bylaw 14600 for noise from construction, and in many cases, are able to complete the work earlier than the guidelines require.